Unbundling of the employment relationship

 Most of these restrictions are mainly related to the employer, who cannot give notice to an employee without good cause, and the employee cannot just leave overnight, but remains bound by the notice period.
 We have already dealt with notice in more detail.
 Let’s now look at other ways.

-Immediate termination of employment
+Immediate termination of the employment relationship

 In these cases, although the employment relationship ends immediately, the employee is entitled to be paid by the employer a salary or wage equivalent to the average monthly earnings for the normal period of notice.

-There are also two grounds on the part of the employer, namely if the employee has been convicted of a deliberate criminal off ence (the Labour Code further specifies this situation) or if the employee has breached his or her obligation under the legislation applicableto the work he or she performs in a particularly serious manner.
+There are also two grounds on the part of the employer, namely if the employee has been convicted of a deliberate criminal offence (the Labour Code further specifies this situation) or if the employee has breached his or her obligation under the legislation applicable tothe work he or she performs in a particularly serious manner.
 In the latter situation, the law really emphasises the characteristic “particularly gross”.
 Thus, a serious or less serious breach of duty is not sufficient.
 For example, an unexcused absence from work of more than five days will always constitute a particularly serious breach of an employment obligation.
 Other such situations could be, for example, theft of the employer’s property, embezzlement of the employer’s money or deliberate damage to the employer’s equipment.

 Are you solving a similar problem?